Welcome! These pages provide resources for families of English Learners.

 The Benefits of Speaking More than One Language

-The language you speak at home is a powerful gift for your child.
-It connects them to your family, culture, and community—and helps them learn and grow.
+The language you speak at home is a powerful gift for your child and it helps them learn and grow.
 Speaking your home language every day builds strong thinking and learning skills.
-Children can learn English at school and still grow up bilingual, which will help your child succeed now and in the future!
+Children can learn English at school and still grow up multilingual, which will help your child succeed now and in the future!

 Watch this video in English